 While life insurance companies will look at your credit score and financials if you’ve experienced something significant like a bankruptcy — they’re more concerned about your health and if you live a high risk lifestyle.
 Here are the major factors that will influence your life insurance premium:

 - Policy Type: The type of life insurance policy you buy will be a major factor in what you’ll pay for coverage.
-Inexpensive term?
+Cheap term life?
 Expensive whole life?
 There are many types of coverage with varying costs.

-- Face Amount: The more coverage you buy the more expensive.
+- Face Amount: The more life insurance coverage you buy the more expensive.

 - Health: This is usually the most complicated and confusing for shoppers.
 Your specific health details may make your policy more expensive compared to if you didn’t have those health issues.
 Your family history is a factor too.